wangonya/wangonya.com/content/blog/async-communication.md

 a few years ago when reading [Basecamp's Employee Handbook](https://basecamp.com/handbook/how-we-work#asynchronously).

 I work remotely for a company in the UK, and we use Slack for communication.
 The timezone difference is only two/three hours, so the whole team is usually all online at the same time for most of the day.
-I, (and I'm sure most other members of the team), just find it a lot easier to pull someone in for a 'quick' huddle each time there's something to discuss.
+I (and I'm sure most other members of the team) just find it a lot easier to pull someone in for a 'quick' huddle each time there's something to discuss.
 I always hesitate before doing this, but end up doing it anyway most of the time.
 The fact that it is very easy to do doesn't help.
 I think it does more harm than good.